coincryptomixer/bitcoin-mixer/README.md

 A bitcoin tumbler, also known as a cryptocurrency mixing service, is a service that allows users to mix cryptocurrency funds that are potentially recognisable or 'tainted.

+CryptoMixer is the world's best bitcoin tumbler.

-CryptoMixer is a no-logs cryptocurrency that supports Bitcoin.
-It demands a minimum deposit of 0.001 BTC and charges a 0.5–3% transaction fee.
+It supports a minimum deposit of 0.001 BTC and charges a 0.5–3% transaction fee.

 Visit: www.coincryptomixer.com